kheller18/data-structures-algorithms/questions/agile.md

       + Business problems

 32. What is the main role of Sashimi in Scrum?
-    + Sashimi is basically a Japanese word whose meaning is pierced body.
+    + `Sashimi`: a Japanese word whose meaning is pierced body.
 In scrum, Sashimi is a technique that is simply used to check whether all functions (every phase of the software development cycle) are completed or not after the product is displayed.
 Functions include requirement analysis, planning, design, development, testing, and documentation.

 33. Explain the term “story point” in Scrum.
-    + Story point is basically a unit to estimate total efforts that are required to complete or to do a particular task or user story.
+    + `Story point`: a unit to estimate total efforts that are required to complete or to do a particular task or user story.
 It gives more accurate measures, reduces planning time, predicts releases date more accurately.

 34. What do you mean by Scrum of Scrums (SoS)?
-    + Scrum of Scrum, as the name suggests, is an Agile technique that involves meeting more than one scrum team and integrating the work of each team working on the same project.
+    + `Scrum of Scrums (SoS)`: as the name suggests, is an Agile technique that involves meeting more than one scrum team and integrating the work of each team working on the same project.
 In simple words, it coordinates the work of multiple teams who need to work together to deliver complex solutions.
 In this meeting, members or representatives of individual teams share their high-level updates about their respective team’s work.
 Its main is to ensure coordination and integration of output from multiple teams by eliminating impediments if present.
       ![scrum of scrums](../images/agile/sos.png)